 Thus $-F_{{\rm EM}}^{\alpha}U_{\alpha}\equiv\mathcal{P}_{{\rm ind}}$ is the rate of work transferred to the dipole by Faraday's law of induction.
-Using Eqs. (\ref{eq:dm/dt0}) and (\ref{eq:Phid-Contrib-m}), we see that it consists in the variation of the proper mass $m$, \emph{minus} the projection along $U^{\alpha}$ of the derivative of the hidden momentum (to which only the {}``electromagnetic'' hidden momentum contributes): Note also, from Eq.~(\ref{eq:dm/dt0}), that (since $m$ has the interpretation of \emph{the energy of the dipole as measured in its proper frame}), $\mathcal{P}_{{\rm ind}}$ is the variation of the dipole's energy $E=-P_{0}$ \emph{as measured in a momentarily comoving inertial frame}.
-It should be mentioned that the failure to notice that $F_{{\rm EM}}^{\alpha}$ has a time projection, and that $m$ varies, has led to the difficulties in \cite{PomeranskiiKhriplovich,Khriplovich2008} to covariantly describe the force on a magnetic dipole (namely to the claim that no covariant description of such forces is this scheme is possible).
+Using Eqs.~(\ref{eq:dm/dt0}) and (\ref{eq:Phid-Contrib-m}), we see that it consists of the variation of the proper mass $m$, \emph{minus} the projection along $U^{\alpha}$ of the derivative of the hidden momentum (to which only the ``electromagnetic'' hidden momentum contributes):

+Note, from Eq.~(\ref{eq:DE/dt}), that $\mathcal{P}_{{\rm ind}}$ is the variation of the dipole's energy $E=-P_{0}$ \emph{as measured in a momentarily comoving inertial frame}.

-The induction phenomenon in (\ref{eq:Induction}) has no counterpart in gravity.
-Since $\mathbb{H}_{\alpha\beta}$ is a spatial tensor, we \textit{always have} which means that the \emph{energy} of the gyroscope, \emph{as measured in a momentarily comoving inertial frame,} is constant.
-The proper mass $m$ is also constant, since, in the gravitational case, $P^{\alpha}a_{\alpha}=-U_{\alpha}DP_{{\rm hid}}^{\alpha}/d\tau$ is always zero (see also Sec.~\ref{sub:Mass-of-the}).
-Hence, we see that the spatial character of gravitational tidal tensors \emph{precludes} induction effects analogous to the electromagnetic ones.
+The induction phenomenon in Eq.~(\ref{eq:Induction}) has no counterpart in gravity.
+Since $\mathbb{H}_{\alpha\beta}$ is spatial relative to $U^{\alpha}$, we \textit{always have}

+and the proper mass $m$ is a constant (since also $P^{\alpha}a_{\alpha}=-U_{\alpha}DP_{{\rm hid}}^{\alpha}/d\tau=0$, cf.~Eqs.~\eqref{eq:dm/dt0}-\eqref{eq:Phid-Contrib-m}).
+That is, the \emph{energy} of the gyroscope, \emph{as measured in its CM rest frame,} is constant.
+We see thus that the spatial character of the gravitational tidal tensors \emph{precludes} induction effects analogous to the electromagnetic ones.